 - Do you have an inheritance tax problem building up?

 - Should you overpay the mortgage or is it better to invest?

 - What would happen if the stock market crashed?

-The list goes on.
-This is ‘crystal ball’ territory and you might find that you put questions like this to the back of your mind because the answer is too tricky.
-But with good cashflow modelling tools, you can test the financial implications of these questions.
+These can be difficult questions and you might banish thoughts like this to the back of your mind because the answer is too tricky to work out.
+But with good cashflow modelling tools, you can test the financial implications of questions like this.

 ‘What If” scenarios create a visual graph to help make big lifestyle decisions.
 It’s not uncommon for individuals and couples to realise that they could afford to retire earlier than they thought.